How to Protect Yourself from Cell Phone Dangers

 - Use your cell phone when in elevators (if possible), since the cell phone is emitting stronger waves in order to communicate with the nearest cell phone tower.

-- Call the person you want to talk to.
+- Call the person on your cell phone.
 Text instead.
-(WARNING: Do not text while driving at any time for your safety and the safety of others!)
+(Warning: Do not text while driving at any time for your safety and the safety of others).

 Cell Phone Usage Warnings

 The World Health Organization (WHO) has issued warnings about cell phone usage, but not to the extent that would cause panic when you use your cell phone.
 It is very unlikely that cell phone usage will decline because of these warnings.

 Case in point -- If tobacco and cigarettes are still around after all these years of warnings, I see cell phones following the same path.
 Cell phones will continue to be used now and the future because they have become almost a necessary part of our everyday lives.
 As a result, remember to always use your cell phone with caution to protect yourself as well as your family from its dangers.